Bananas – Natural Source of MineralsReading time: 12 min

 2. Sift the flour into a bowl, along with the yeast and salt.

-3. In another bowl you are going to beat the egg together with the sugar, getting a white mixture.
+3. In another bowl, you are going to beat the egg with the sugar to get a white mixture.
 Then add the butter, at room temperature, and beat again.

 4. Now you will beat the egg mixture again, but with the banana puree.

-5. Go add the flour without stopping beating until a smooth cream is formed.
+5. Add the flour without stopping the beating until a smooth cream is formed.

-9. Chop the bananas, mash them well and mix them with the milk, getting a cream.
-You can let rest a bit in the fridge if you wish.
+9. Chop the bananas, mash them well, and mix them with the milk to get cream.
+You can let it rest a bit in the fridge if you wish.

 10. Take the cupcakes out of the oven.
 Fill the piping bag and pour the mixture over the cupcakes.